entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax amblyodus* is 1.

 > - The coding of *Yipetalichthys* is ?.
 The coding of *Diandongpetalichthys liaojiaoshanensis*, *Eurycaraspis incilis* should be revised from 0 to ? accoding to no presered Mandible.

+**The following feature is not included in the Early gnathostome phylogeny 20240525.nex**

 P3.
 Skull roof clearly divided into parietal and postparietal shields: 0) absent; (1) present.